Vivojay/mariana-music-player/README.md

     browser profile: edge:Default
 ```

-`chrome:Default`, another Chromium profile name, or `firefox` are also
-supported by yt-dlp.
-Mariana asks the browser for cookies at use time; it does
+Mariana stores only this reference. yt-dlp reads cookies directly from the
+selected local profile when a YouTube command runs; Mariana does not copy them
-not copy them into settings, SQLite, logs, or the packaged application.
-Close
+into settings, SQLite, logs, or the packaged application.
+Sign in to YouTube in
-the browser before retrying if its cookie database is locked.
-HTTPS uses the
+that browser and close it before retrying if its cookie database is locked.
-operating-system trust store, so an office TLS-inspection root certificate must
+HTTPS uses the operating-system trust store, so an office TLS-inspection root
-be trusted by the host OS; Mariana never disables certificate verification.
+certificate must be trusted by the host OS; Mariana never disables certificate
+verification.
+YouTube can still impose IP rate limits or change its player and
+attestation requirements, so external rejection is reported explicitly rather
+than hidden or treated as an invalid command.

 The June 2022 testing snapshot was audited semantically rather than merged.
 Historical aliases—including `.`, `.*`, `+`, `-`, the `arand` family,